First Principles For Marketing To Millennials

 Remember the days where you had to think a zillion times if you wanted to be put something on social media?
 Well, that not the case with the millennials.
 25% update their social profile on a daily basis.
 60% who follow brands on social media are loyal to their brand, hence you need to be active on all major social media channels.
 59% make product recommendations and share positive as well as negative reviews on their socials.
 Foster their desire to like and share content by providing them opportunities.
 42% millennials said they wanted to contribute to brands by helping out on developing future products and services.
 What better opportunity than this to involve them and boost engagement.
 Make them participate in contests, make videos that are interactive and so on.
 The best part, they are hungry for gratification and will share content that they like.

 Automate everything with marketing automation

-There are numerous softwares and technologies that saves you from the tedious task of manually segmenting and performing repetitive tasks.
+There are numerous software and technologies that save you from the tedious task of manually segmenting and performing repetitive tasks.
 They save time, effort, reduces human error and helps to function in cohesion.
 In other words, the campaigns need to be put on the autopilot mode; work gets automatically done, while you sip your coffee.

 “78% of successful marketers say that marketing automation is most responsible for improving revenue contribution.” – The Lenskold Group